orbisgis/h2gis/docs/dev/ST_GeomFromText.md

 ### Description

-Converts the Well Known Text `wkt` into a `GEOMETRY` with spatial reference id `srid`.
+Converts the Well Known Text `wkt` into a Geometry with spatial reference id `srid`.
 The default value of `srid` is 0.

 {% include z-coord-warning.html %}